Notes

 - A metallic clatter from a nearby room.
 A key with a half-moon bit has appeared, fallen from some hiding-place (where?
 Bookkeeper’s discretion.)
 It is the key to room 3.1.

 - A dry-rotted floorboard collapses under 1 random Cutter.
 They roll Agility to avoid a twisted ankle (3B to foot.)
-There’s now a hole between stories.
+Creates a hole between stories.
 It can be widened enough to pass through in 10 minutes, given a tool.
 (Can happen x2.)

 - A tearing of wallpaper.
 A mycopath lunges from a nearby wall, surprising.
-It was sealed under a thin layer of card, plaster, and floral wallpaper.
+Sealed under a thin layer of card, plaster, and floral wallpaper.
 Between the joists, a string of golden teeth hang on two clout nails.

 - An unlocked encounter.
 If none unlocked: A wash of roaches scatters from under a nearby baseboard.
-Behind the baseboard, in a gap in the brick, there is a [tool the gang might need.]
+Behind the baseboard, in a gap in the brick, lies a [tool the gang might need.]

 - An unlocked encounter.
-If none are yet unlocked, nothing happens.
+If none yet unlocked, nothing happens.

 Unlockable encounters.

 - The Supplanter Organ.
-Only appears for cutters who are alone/napping.
+Only appears for cutters alone/napping.
 Reroll, if not.
 See the end of the document for full details on the Organ.

 - The Roach.
 The irritating roach charges through cutters during the next moment of Peril, bruising legs (1d4 − 2 damage.)